watercolor for beginners doesn't have to be scary, it's easy

 Add more blue to your blue and orange mixture to make a black.

-Color mixing is a big part of beginning watercolor.
+Color mixing is a big part of watercolor for beginners.

 Paint the eye leaving a white highlight.
 Leave the white spot behind the eye.